 5. Stroll the Breckenridge Arts District

-The Breckenridge Arts District is the cultural heart of the downtown containing hosting studios, galleries, performance spaces, historic sites, public art, and several restaurants.
+The Breckenridge Arts District is the cultural heart of the downtown hosting studios, galleries, performance spaces, historic sites, public art, and several restaurants.

 You will also find numerous cultural events, including ceramics, drawing, printmaking, metalsmithing, textiles, painting, and musical performances.

 Get your hands dirty and take part in various workshops when you’re there!
 It is a great thing to do when taking a break from the slopes!
 Below are some interactive and hands-on experiences to enjoy:

-Stop at BreckCreate to try your skills at ceramics, candle-making, woodshop, painting, and more.
+Stop at BreckCreate to try your skills at ceramics, candle-making, woodworking, painting, and more.
 The Arts District offers an open-house walk every second Saturday of the month.

 Also don’t miss the chance to check out the Ceramic Studio and Randall Barn for Co-op Artists.
 Visitors of all ages are welcome and the galleries remain open until 8pm.